 Co-writer/director Chaganty starts with a great seed of an idea, before Cho even shows up.
-It’s a great idea of visual storytelling, accompanied by music and by vivid ideas.
-And for how it shows that we live through this screen technology, it’s a far more inventive than cynical approach.
+It’s a sharp idea of visual storytelling, accompanied by effective music and by vivid ingenuity.
+And for how it shows that we live through screen technology, it’s a far more inventive than cynical approach.
 There’s a website for every part of human interaction, whether it’s vlogs or funeral viewing services, and “Search” takes full advantage of our normalization of Facetime as well.
 Eventually the film involves secret cameras, YouTube videos, and Reddit pages and possibly everything you can think of, while showing how the missing persons case has become an extravaganza, with a few overzealous twists in between.

-But story builds on big developments and small details you may not notice, while creating character elements out of iMessage chat logs, or various pages.
+But the story builds on big developments and small details you may not notice, while creating character elements out of iMessage chat logs, or various pages.
 It’s a mental mystery where all the clues prove to be right there, you just have to know where to look.
 As an indie with blockbuster potential, it displays the type of roller coater experience that can be achieved from crafty writing and a canvas as simple as a blank screen.

 “Madeline’s Madeline” is one of those movies that is guaranteed to surprise you in one way or the other.
 This will likely happen when you meet Helena Howard, presented in Josephine Decker’s film as a guaranteed, bonafide, just-minutes-away-from-stardom acting breakout.
 Her acting abilities are so wildly good that Decker has essentially made an experimental, impulsive drama about those very talents.